hamees-sayed/dotfiles/README.md

-You can either modify this to your own proference or add the github repo link to Dotfile section at the bottom of[Gitpod Preference](https://gitpod.io/preferences).
+You can either modify this to your own preference or add the github repo link to Dotfile section at the bottom of [Gitpod Preference](https://gitpod.io/preferences).

 Start a workspace.